danmayer/coverband/README.md

 rake coverband:coverage      # report runtime coverband code coverage
 ```

-The default Coverband baseline task will try to load the Rails environment.
-For a non Rails application you can make your own baseline.
-Below for example is how I take a baseline on a Sinatra app.
+The default Coverband baseline task will try to detect your app as either Rack or Rails environment.
+It will load the app to take a baseline reading.
+If the baseline task doesn't load your app well you can override the default baseline to create a better baseline yourself.
+Below for example is how I take a baseline on a pretty simple Sinatra app.

 ```ruby
 namespace :coverband do